BIAS INCIDENT RESPONSE PROCEDURE

 III.
 THE BIAS INCIDENT RESPONSE PROTOCOL

 The Bias Incident Response Protocol provides a means for responding in a timely and effective manner to bias motivated incidents at CCSU.
-The Office of Diversity and Equity (ODE) manages this process.
+The Office of Equity & Inclusion (OEI) manages this process.

-The ODE will then notify those university offices/officials deemed appropriate.
+The OEI will then notify those university offices/officials deemed appropriate.
 These may include:

 University Police Department